Minime998/obsidian-vault/600-uni-notes/HI209/lecture-09-the-progressive-era-part2.md

 ### Women in American Politics

-women were getting elected to positions
+women were getting elected to positions after this